Table of Contents

 Escrow accounts are also used by companies in mergers & acquisitions and other business deals like credit sales.

-In case of mergers, the deal amount is first deposited into an escrow account.
+In the case of mergers, the deal amount is first deposited into an escrow account.
 Once the terms are met by both parties, the amount is released to the selling party.

 For example, a business buys goods from a supplier on credit.
 The supplier agrees to deliver the goods in 30 days, and the business agrees to make the payment immediately – but the money will be transferred to an escrow account.